 Bad laws do not endure for long.

-I am also aware that my preceding post was of Theo evading the inauguration; however, I can say with all certainty that the chances of another post even hinting at politics are infinitesimal.
+I chose to share this previously written offering, as I can say with all certainty that the chances of another post even hinting at politics are infinitesimal.
 And although I am not a fan, I am in the JAC camp, which has grown weary of the tsunami waves of Trump-bashing from every direction; it is oppressive (I am not referring here to genuine news stories and analyses and satire, rather invective purely for hate’s sake).
-I do not like him (understatement!) or the fact that he is here; however, he is, and I have chosen to actively advocate for justice in my own way: starting with volunteering for Democrats Abroad UK.
+I do not like him (understatement!) or the fact that he is here; however, he is, and I chose to actively advocate for justice in my own way: starting with volunteering for Democrats Abroad UK.

 I do not expect readers to concur with my opinions; merely respect my right to them, so long as they are not abusive.